High Hurdle Training

 Increase Speed/Stride- 6 hurdles- add 3 meters between 6 x 6 (Helps speed)

-Trail Leg w/partner – Partner holds foot and knee and PUSH it thru to front of hurdle.
+Trail Leg w/partner – Partner holds foot and knee and PUSH it thru to front of the hurdle.
 (Helps strengthen hip muscles) Part of warm ups early season.

 Partner Trail leg – Athlete leans against a wall with trail leg back.
 Partner gives resistance to trail leg pulling through then pushes knee all the way to the front.